 God allowed the Israelites who choose to linger around the desert.
 Amidst their contempt towards God, God remained faithful.
 Indeed God's love endures forever and God's mercies never come to an end.
 Yet their disobedience, cowardice, and lack of faith caused them a lot.
 Yes, God allows us to make decisions that are not in line with God's plans, purpose, and hope.
 We must be ready, however to face the consequences of those choices we make outside God's wisdom.
 Christ's death on the cross took away the punishment of our sins but not the consequences of our actions (remember Newton's Third Law).

 Those consequences may be a curse that affects not just the decision maker but affects others.
-We are all on the same boat aren't we?
+We are all on the same planet aren't we?
 So if you rant against all the injustices, sufferings, and pain in this world, don't bark on the Tree of Life.
 Learn the history of humanity's decisions made outside God's Kingdom.
 To quote DC Comic's V (for Vendetta), How did this happen?
 Who’s to blame?
 Well certainly there are those more responsible than others, and they will be held accountable, but again truth be told, if you’re looking for the guilty, you need only look into a mirror. *

 Thus, the generation that chose to wonder around the desert were not able to see the Promised Land.
-Only two, Joshua and Caleb, of the first generation were allowed by God to enter the Promise Land.
+Only two, Joshua and Caleb, of the first generation were allowed by God to enter the Promised Land.
 As a new generation started to enter the land God is giving them, Moses, and eventually Joshua challenged them to be bold in their faith and obedience towards God.

 God is always leading us to a new land--the land of renewed minds, restored souls, and revived hearts.
 Shall we go with the Lord?
 Or linger for 40 years and miss experiencing God's wonders?
 "Choose today